 You want to phone Ms. Sulzberger, don't you?
 The police officer was correct.
 Martina Sulzberger is the lawyer of the Klimacamp Augsburg.
 The comments of the police officers indicated that they knew that they were searching the flat of a climate justice activist and they knew that Alexander wanted to phone his lawyer.
 The request was denied anyway.

-A police officer ordered Alexander Mai to sit at one location in the room.
-A moment later he was ordered to move to another location, because he was sitting to close to the firearm of one of his colleagues, who was searching the room.
+A police officer ordered Alexander Mai to sit at a specific location in the room.
+A moment later he was ordered to move to another location, because he was sitting to close to the firearm of one of the officers searching the room.

 The housemate was criticized by the police rudely for only wearing a cloth mask instead of an FFP2 standard medical mask.
 She – severly ill and unable to leave the bed – had reached for the only mask available to her.